ryanlowdermilk/DoD-Copilot-Chat-Workshop/README.md

 ### For Workshop Facilitators
 1. Clone this repository
 2. Navigate to your service folder (e.g., `/USMC/`)
-3. Open the Proctor Guide
+3. Open the Facilitators Guide
 4. Load sample data templates
 5. Launch workshop!